Petschko/Java-RPG-Maker-MV-Decrypter/README.md

 You can save them for **Personal-Use only**.
 If the origin Licence allow use you can use them of course, but please follow the Licences!

 **If that's your Project** and you simply lost your Origin-Files, **you have the same rights**, to do stuff with them, **as before** =)

+## Contact
+- E-Mail me if you have questions (no bug reporting please): peter-91@hotmail.de
+  - You can also tell me you like it or not >.< Of course you can make improvement suggestions if you want
+- Please report Bugs here on github.com use the "[Issue](http://project_issue_url)"-Section on this Project